 Congratulations on completing your second matched betting offer!
 That’s a little over £30 profit banked so far and there’s plenty more where that came from.

 In this guide, I’ll walk you through making another £23 profit, this time from William Hill’s sign up offer.
 It’s the exact same process again, though I still advise taking your time and completing this guide at your own pace.
 Once you’re ready, let’s get going…

 Third Offer Walkthrough

 The offer I’m going to walk you through is a new customer offer from William Hill.
-From this, you can make a guaranteed £23.
+From this, you can make £23 profit no matter the outcome.
 This offer is very similar to the Coral and Sky Bet offers you’ve already completed, it’s just a small step up in value.
 The stakes are still small, which is perfect for keeping the momentum going and building up your confidence.

 Just as I did with the first couple of offers, I’ll guide you through the process of placing each bet step by step.